gpreston-hyland/SSE-Job-Aids/ACS-Elasticsearch-Config/README.md

 1. Deploy the `model-ns-prefix-mapping-1.0.0.jar` extention to the ADP Content container like other ACS AMPs/JARs.
 Place it in `~/adp/data/services/content/custom`.

+1. Edit the alfresco-global.properties file and add the lines similar to the documentation for Elasticsearch at <https://docs.alfresco.com/search-enterprise/latest/install/#configure-subsystem-in-repository>, but note the `elasticsearch.host` change. **On the internal Docker container network in the ADP, the Elasticsearch container has a host name of `elasticsearch`.**

+    ***NOTE:*** You'll also need to comment out the existing `index.subsystem.name=solr6`.

+    ```properties
+    #index.subsystem.name=solr6

+    # Set the Elasticsearch subsystem
+    index.subsystem.name=elasticsearch
+    # Elasticsearch index properties
+    elasticsearch.indexName=alfresco
+    elasticsearch.createIndexIfNotExists=true
+    # Elasticsearch server properties
+    elasticsearch.host=elasticsearch
+    elasticsearch.port=9200
+    elasticsearch.baseUrl=/
+    ```

 1. Restart the content container.

 ## Configure the ASE Connector